-When a proposal has been handed in the relevant master's programme coordinators evaluate it (perhaps in collaboration with others), making sure that it is suitable for the given master's programmes, and that it adheres to the criteria listed above.
-If a proposal is accepted, then the examiners of the relevant master's programmes decide who should be the examiner for the given thesis.
-This examiner also assigns an internal supervisor.
+When a proposal has been handed in the relevant master's programme coordinators make sure that it is suitable for the given master's programmes.
+If it is, then one of the examiners of the relevant master's programmes is assigned as the examiner for the given proposal and perhaps thesis; this assignment is done by the examiners themselves.
+The examiner evaluates the proposal more carefully, ensuring that it adheres to the criteria listed above.